Gurban Gurbanov: Managerial career

 After Gurbanov ended his football player's career, he became sport director of the club Inter.
-In summer 2006 he was appointed head coach of Neftchi Baku.
+In summer 2006 he was appointed head coach of Neftçi.

-At the beginning of the season 2008–09 he became head coach of FK Qarabağ to replace Rasim Kara.
+At the beginning of the season 2008–09 he became head coach of Qarabağ FK to replace Rasim Kara.

 In 2010, he became the most successful Azerbaijani manager in European competitions with 16 wins.

 In May 2014, he guided Qarabağ to their second Azerbaijani league title after 21 years.
 In July 2014, he became the second Azerbaijani manager to reach the European Cups group stage, as Qarabağ qualified for the 2014–15 UEFA Europa League group stage, beating Twente and being the second Azerbaijani team to advance to this stage in a European competitions.

-In 2017, FK Qarabağ, managed by Gurbanov, became the first Azerbaijani team to reach the group stages of the UEFA Champions League.
+In 2017, Qarabağ FK, managed by Gurbanov, became the first Azerbaijani team to reach the group stages of the UEFA Champions League.

 On 3 November 2017, Gurbanov was appointed manager of the Azerbaijan national team.
 A year later, on 8 December 2018, he resigned.

+In 2025, with him still managing the team, Qarabağ FK reached the league phase of the UEFA Champions League.
+They won their two opening games against Benfica in Lisbon and Copenhagen at home.